Tech Brief: Enhancing Azure Virtual Desktop

 |10||Security||Multi-factor authentication, Session Watermarking, Session Recording, and Smart card support||Compliance and regulatory requirements met.
 MFA extended to several IDPs natively and others via SAML.
 Smart card support.
 Endpoint Analysis scans and granular policy control over the content and the user can access.|

 This tech brief showcases the value add provided under the 3 themes of Choice / Management, Experience, Security in Citrix products when setting up a workspace and using AVD based resources hosted in Azure.

 In this section, the features that enhance the admin’s ability to control, manage, and provision resources in the Azure Virtual Desktop environment are showcased.

 Choice - Environment Management

-Effective management of Windows Virtual Desktop resources is important to be able to reduce cost while ensuring the best possible user experience.
+Effective management of Azure Virtual Desktop resources is important to be able to reduce cost while ensuring the best possible user experience.
 The simpler it is to manage the environment; the quicker it is to remediate user issues; the easier the administrator’s job is.
 To that end Citrix provides several features:

 - Hybrid Cloud Management from a single console

 - Cost optimization using active power management, Azure On-Demand provisioning, and MCS I/O optimization